KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: User studies

 \subsubsection{Experiment results}

-The study included 20 participants (16 males, 4 females), aged 26–62 years (mean = 32.25), of whom 18 were right-handed and 2 left-handed.
+The study included 20 participants (16 males, 4 females), aged 26–62 years (mean = 32.25), of whom 18 were right-handed and two left-handed.
 For completion times, mean values were computed per participant for each combination of tolerance and goal.
-As data were not normally distributed, Wilcoxon signed-rank tests were applied under the alternative hypothesis that the free-hand condition would yield longer times.
+As data were not normally distributed, Wilcoxon signed-rank tests were applied under the alternative hypothesis that the free hand condition would yield longer times.
 Bonferroni–Holm correction was applied across the four comparisons.
-As summarized in Table~\ref{tab:test2_times}, all differences remained statistically significant after correction ($p = .0002$–.0068).
-The free-hand condition consistently resulted in longer completion times ($\tilde{\Delta} \approx$ +0.4–0.6~s), with large effect sizes in all cases.
+As summarized in Table~\ref{tab:test2_times}, all differences remained statistically significant after correction ($p$ range: $.0002–.0068$).
+The free hand condition consistently resulted in longer completion times ($\tilde{\Delta} \approx$ +0.4–0.6~s), with large effect sizes in all cases.

-Across all trials, more failures (defined as dropping or over-pinching the virtual balls) occurred with the free hand (320) than with the exoskeleton (29).
-As failures per configuration (goal and threshold) were sparse and commonly zero for the exoskeleton, they were aggregated per participant across all trials and compared.
-The free-hand condition produced substantially more errors (Mdn = 9.5, IQR = 2.0–31.5) than the exoskeleton (Mdn = 1.0, IQR = 0.0–2.25).
+Across all trials, more failures occurred with the free hand (320) than with the exoskeleton (29).
+As failures per configuration (goal and threshold) were sparse and commonly zero for the exoskeleton, they were aggregated per participant across all trials.
+The free hand condition produced substantially more failures (Mdn = 9.5, IQR = 2.0–31.5) than the exoskeleton (Mdn = 1.0, IQR = 0.0–2.25).
 A one-sided Wilcoxon signed-rank test confirmed this difference, $W = 145$, $z = 3.29$, $p < .001$, with a large effect size ($r = .79$).

-When comparing data between the two tolerance thresholds (0.025 vs. 0.030), no consistent differences were found.
+When comparing data between the two tolerance thresholds (0.025 vs. 0.03), no consistent differences were found.
 Occasional effects were observed in failures, but these were based on sparse and zero-inflated data and are not considered conclusive.
 Similarly, no statistically significant differences were observed between Goal 1 and Goal 2 after applying Wilcoxon tests with Bonferroni--Holm correction.